kselnaag/shortlink/README.md

   - golang v1.21
   - golangci-lint v1.51.2
   - curl v7.68.0
-  - docker + docker-compose
+  - docker
   - minikube

 ## **⚙️HowTo**
 <img style="margin-right: 0px;" align="right" width="30%" alt="#CICD" src="./asset/cicd.png"/>

-- check if `docker` and `docker-compose` has been installed
+- check if `docker` has been installed
-- clone the project
+- clone the project `git clone https://github.com/kselnaag/shortlink`
+- dive into a folder `cd shortlink`
-- run everything with `./script/run.sh`
+- run everything with `./script/ci.sh run`
 - go to `http://localhost:8080` in your browser and try it

 ## **🦋The beauty is like this and nothing more**